DanielFoale/cycling-route-planner-app/README.md

 # CyclingRoutePlannerApp
-.NET MAUI Android and iOS mobile application for suggesting cycling route from A to B based on the user's preferences.
+.NET MAUI Android mobile application for cycling route generation from A to B based on the user's preferences.